 Day One – Sabi Sabi Earth Lodge Evening Game Drive

 I chose tall boots and a soft brown leather to wear on the game drives.
 Our packing list said to wear boots that our pants could tuck into.
 I also wanted something that I would enjoy wearing at home as well.
 These boots are super comfortable with a padded sole and I know I will wear them a lot this fall.
-I packed a packable Safari type hat but wore these Bahadu baseball caps every day.
-These are designed by women especially for women.
+I packed a packable Safari-type hat but wore these Bahadu baseball caps (similar) every day.
+These are designed by women, especially for women.
 I’ll tell you more about this amazing brand soon.

 Day Two – Morning and Evening game Drive at Sabi Sabi Earth Lodge

 Our first morning game drive was a beautiful, clear but cool 55° morning.
 Even cooler when we were moving in the open truck.
-I wore several layers this morning: Tshirt, Sweater, Vest, and Barbour Jacket were plenty for this morning drive.
+I wore several layers this morning: T-shirt, Sweater, Vest, and Barbour Jacket were plenty for this morning’s drive.
 There were blankets in the truck to put over your legs first thing in the am.
-The evening did get quite as cool so just took the Barbour Jacket and scarf.
+The evening did get quite as cool so just took the Jacket and scarf.

 Day Three – Morning Game Drive at Sabi Sabi Earth Lodge, Travel Look and Evening Game Drive at Royal Malewane

 This day I really used all the layers in different combinations!
-It was a but cooler this am so I wore al my layers!
+It was a bit cooler this am so I wore all my layers!
 It was even cooler when the truck was moving so I’m glad I did!
-When it warmed up after an hour or so, I took off the coats, vest and scarf.
+When it warmed up after an hour or so, I took off the coat, vest and scarf.
 For travel, I removed the sweater and used the white shirt as a “jacket” for our drive to the next lodge.
 I reworked the combo for the Evening drive and Sundowners at Royal Malewane.

 I featured this dress in my 21 Dresses for Spring post and it has been a reader favorite and mine, too.
 It took up almost no room so it was the perfect choice for packing.
 It would roll up to almost nothing if you are a fan or the rolling packing method, too.
 I brought this cape for the plane and wore it when it was cool at night.